Helping you grow closer to God

 Because He cares.
 Because He won’t let you down.
 And He gives peace to your soul.

 Sharing the love begins with experiencing it first-hand.
 At this very moment, God deeply, passionately loves and wants to help everyone you know.
 The God that I just described, the God that forgave David of adultery and murder, the God who John would say, in the midst of all of life, perfect love casts out fear.
 That God deeply, passionately loves every person you know.
-Every person in your family, every person in your neighborhood, every person at work, He loves them.
+Every person in your family, every person in your neighborhood, every person at work, every person at soccer practice and baseball practice, every person you ride mountain bikes with, every person you do software stuff with.
+I mean He loves them!
+He loves them.

 It’s not if.
 It’s at this very moment.
 So ask yourself, “How will they know He loves them?
 Who will show them?
 Who will tell them?”